-These reese’s copycats are easily adaptable for all kinds of special diets.
-See notes for details.
+These reese's copycats are easily adaptable for all kinds of special diets.
+See the Special Diet Notes for details.

 Finally, after many many attempts at making these chocolates, everyone in my very-patient family said that they were wonderful.
 I personally (ahem) couldn't really keep out of them, which makes them a winner in my book.

-Looking for some other yummy ways to treat those you love on Valentine’s Day?
+Looking for some other yummy ways to treat those you love (or yourself)?

 Other Healthy Treats You Might Like:

 - Healthy Almond Joy Bars - a real family fave.
 GREAT for having on hand to address any "gotta have chocolate" moment.

 - Amazing Silky Smooth Bean Fudge (I promise - you'll love it!)

 - Luscious Lemon Bars with special diet options

 - Healthier Fantasy Fudge